 1. Underdeveloped Characters

 In every five submissions I read, one has underdeveloped characters, and two very common themes emerge.
 One: Writers focus so much on the imagery, twist, or punchline that they forget about their characters.
-Two: Writers begin by knowing so much about their characters that they forget to develop characters for their readers in the actual story (I think this mistake is often hard to spot by yourself.).
+Two: Writers begin by knowing so much about their characters that they forget to develop characters for their readers in the actual story (I think these writing mistakes are often hard to spot by yourself.).

 An example: The main character is running away from a monster.
 The prose is strong and competent.
 The imagery is vivid and unique.
 But why is she running from a monster again?
 Why is she out at night?
 Why is the monster chasing her?
 To eat her?
 To take her soul?